 ▲▲ Central Denmark Peaceful isle of Ærø — perfect for a loop tour by bike or car — and home to Denmark's best-preserved 18th-century village — Ærøskøbing; and the busy town of Odense, with the Hans Christian Andersen Hus and the nearby Funen Village open-air folk museum.

-▲ Near Copenhagen Great day-trip options: West to the Viking Ship Museum and Royal Cathedral at Roskilde, and north to Frederiksborg Castle — the "Danish Versailles" — in Hillerød, the Louisiana modern-art museum in Humlebæk, the Karen Blixen Museum in Rungsted, and Kronborg Castle in Helsingør.
+▲ Near Copenhagen Great day-trip options: West to the Viking Ship Museum and Royal Cathedral at Roskilde, and north to Frederiksborg Castle — the "Danish Versailles" — in Hillerød, the Louisiana Art Museum in Humlebæk, and Kronborg Castle in Helsingør.

-▲ Jutland Family-friendly region with Legoland kids' adventure park, and Denmark's second-largest city, Aarhus, with its stroll-able pedestrian center, ARoS art museum, and Den Gamle By open-air folk museum.
+▲ Jutland Family-friendly region with Legoland kids' adventure park; the tiny village of Jelling with historic rune stones; and Denmark's second-largest city, Aarhus, with its stroll-able pedestrian center, ARoS art museum, and Den Gamle By open-air folk museum.